ryanmasondavies/dotfiles/README.md

 ## Thanks

 I forked [Zach Holman's](http://github.com/holman)' excellent [dotfiles](http://github.com/holman/dotfiles) and owe a significant **thank you** to Mr. Holman for his project.
-I've made significant changes to make a more iOS-oriented configuration (see the `xcode` folder), but the foundation is his.
+I've made substantial changes to make a more iOS-oriented configuration (see the `xcode` folder), but the foundation is his.